-✓ First, strategy AB spreads, then behind it, nodes switch permanently from AB to A Strategy B becomes vestigial
+- Strategy AB spreads, then behind it, nodes switch permanently from AB to A - Strategy B becomes vestigial

-Given an infinite graph, for which payoff values of a, b and c, is it possible for a finite set of nodes to cause a complete cascade of adoptions of A?
+• Given an infinite graph, for which payoff values of a, b and c, is it possible for a finite set of nodes to cause a complete cascade of A?

-Fixing b = 1 (default technology)
+Set b = 1 (default technology)

-Given an infinite graph, for which payoff values of a (how much better the new behavior A) and c (how compatible should it be with B), is it possible for a finite set of nodes to cause a complete cascade of adoptions of A?
+Given an infinite graph, for which payoff values of a (how much better the new behavior A) and c (how compatible should it be with B), is it possible for a finite set of nodes to cause a complete cascade of A?

-A does better when it has a higher payoff, but in general it has a particularly hard time cascading when the level of compatibility is "intermediate" - when the value of c is neither too high nor too low
+A does better when it has a higher payoff, but in general hard time cascading when the level of compatibility is "intermediate" (value of c neither too high nor too low)